woojoo666/arcana-notes/notes11.md

 So we could prevent proxies and dynamic access in our language Do we want to?

+one thing we can do is
+make static property access the default and static property bundles are the default protocol but if an object uses dynamic prop access, or proxying, or some other special protocol they have to declare it and the reader has to agree to use it, understanding that it might compromise anonymity or security

 We need a clear and consistent spec of how we want privacy to work in our language